Dementia Care at Home

 Now imagine encountering these frustrating experiences, but with double the magnitude.
 Short memory lapses are common as individuals age.
 Dementia, though, is a progressive decline in cognitive function beyond what may be expected from the normal aging process.
 Elderly adults suffering from dementia often have trouble with memory, attention, language, and problem solving.
 They may tend to repeat questions, get confused about people or time, become disoriented, or neglect personal hygiene and nutrition.
 And when those suffering from dementia are unable to express their thoughts, they often feel pain, embarrassment, and frustration.

 Caring for someone with dementia takes a great deal of patience, empathy, and love.
 Particularly as memory loss progresses, this type of care can cause an enormous amount of stress to a family caregiver.
+Therefore, the best choice for dementia care and dementia treatment can be found here in Albuquerque, NM.
+With our Home Instead In-Home Care Services, it will make all the difference for your loved one.

-Our Unique Dementia CARE Training Program
+Dementia Care Training Program

 Countless families like yours have trusted our Home Instead Senior Care® office to provide one-on-one home care for those suffering from dementia.
 The Home Instead Senior Care network's unique training program for Alzheimer’s and other dementias was developed as part of its CARE: Changing Aging through Research and EducationSM program.
 Through this training, our CAREGiversSM provide the highest quality of care, changing the way people live with dementia or Alzheimer’s disease.
 CAREGivers are prepared to: